Spain's Bankia hires Rothschild to sell company stakes

 Bankia, which is controlled by the government through BFA, has said it hopes to raise about 8 billion euros by selling its stakes in Spanish listed and private companies.

-The bank owns 12 percent of International Airlines Group (ICAG.L), the company that combines UK airline British Airways and Spain’s Iberia.
+The bank owns 12 percent of International Airlines Group , the company that combines UK airline British Airways and Spain’s Iberia.

-It also has 20 percent of technology group Indra, 27 percent of insurer Realia (RLIA.MC), nearly 16 percent of hotel group NH Hoteles (NHH.MC), 5.3 percent of Iberdrola and 15 of Mapfre.
+It also has 20 percent of technology group Indra, 27 percent of insurer Realia, nearly 16 percent of hotel group NH Hoteles, 5.3 percent of Iberdrola and 15 of Mapfre.

 Bankia, which has forecast losses of 19 billion euros for 2012, said in a November presentation that it would likely make provisions against losses on its company holdings of 4.3 billion euros.
 The bank revalued the holdings on its books to mark them down to market prices.